 She recommended greater recognition for grandparent carers “as willing, capable kinship carers”, while recommending better support and resources to kinship carers.

 Speaking about the findings on 2GB to hosts Natalie Peters and Edwina Bartholomew, two grandparents became emotional as they revealed how their lives have been taken over by caring duties.

 Karen looks after her seven-year-old granddaughter full-time after getting legal custody.
 She explained that the girl’s father had died, while her mother was unwell and therefore unable to care for her.

 She insisted it’s “the greatest thing I’ve ever done but also the hardest thing I’ve ever done” due to a lack of support, while she works full-time – meaning she earns too much to get the government benefits on offer.

 “Any savings I had I’m dipping into all the time,” she admitted.
-“We’re lacking so much in our society… people are able to be on the doll and get money pretty quickly but for people like us that work full-time… I’ve never been on the doll, I’ve always paid taxes, I get absolutely zero support.”
+“We’re lacking so much in our society… people are able to be on the dole and get money pretty quickly but for people like us that work full-time… I’ve never been on the dole, I’ve always paid taxes, I get absolutely zero support.”

 More than the care itself, Karen admitted it also leaves you feeling “isolated” as she watches her friends travel and enjoy retirement while she is forced to be a parent again.

 She added: “I can’t even begin to tell you how tough it is.
 You can’t be a grandparent to your grandchild, you have to be parents and it’s a very fine line.”